 Letters of recommendation

-Letters of recommendation may be required.
+Letters of recommendation are required for incoming freshmen and transfer students.
 Review the Letter of Recommendation tab to see if you need to submit a letter/letters of recommendation, to make an online request for a letter of recommendation, and to see the status of your recommendation.
-More »

-When you complete your scholarship application, you can check the Letters of recommendation tab to see if you are required to submit letters of recommendation.
+After you begin your scholarship application and click save, you can check the Letters of recommendation tab to see if you are required to submit letters of recommendation.

 How letters of recommendation work